BootstrapJS/browser-requirejs-vanilla/README.md

-# Jakobs JavaScript Project Seed
+# Vanilla Browser JavaScript Project Seed

 This repository contains a basic project setup, which I use to quickly setup new prototype projects for myself.
 Maybe this templates do help others as